How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

 – Of course, the other way to reuse a candle container for a new candle is to place a new wick, melt candle wax, add a fragrance, and pour a fresh candle.
 Browse several DIY candle recipes here.

 The next time you finish a candle, don’t toss the container.
-Give it a second life after you’ve removed the wax and cleaned it with these fifty-plus ways to reuse them!
+Give it a second life after you’ve removed the wax and cleaned it with these fifty-plus ways to reuse it!

 There are probably even more ways to recycle candle containers for organizing, decorating, crafting, and gifting.
 If you’ve thought of one, share it in the comments below.